hphelion/documentation/cloudos/develop.quickstart-intro.md

 This API Quick Start topic is designed to help you learn the API by introducing the HP Cloud OS services and walking through several use cases.

-On your deployed cloud, we have also provided the HP Cloud OS API Documentation app.
+On your Cloud Controller node, we have provided the HP Cloud OS API Documentation app.
 It's a framework for describing, producing, consuming, and visualizing the API.
 The app includes comprehensive reference API documentation and an interactive environment where you can try each request and view the response from your server.